OneSparse/OneSparse/README.md

 # sql graph traversal

-Graph traversal and manipulation can already be acheived in PostgreSQL using recursive Common Table Expressions (CTE or "WITH" queries) in a very flexible and general way, but this approach has a drawback: sparse relational graphs are scattered across indexes and table blocks, having poor locality.
+Graph traversal and manipulation can already be acheived in PostgreSQL using recursive Common Table Expressions (CTE or `WITH` queries) in a very flexible and general way, but this approach has a drawback: sparse relational graphs are scattered across indexes and table blocks, having poor locality.
 Interpreted sql code works by considering row base expressions one at a time, vertex by vertex so to speak.

+A good example to consider is *breadth-first search* (BFS).
+Starting from any vertex, label that vertex as zero, then follow the edges to that vertex's neighbors and label them 1, then follow their edges and so on, eventually labeling every vertex in the graph with a label that can represent the distance from the starting node.
+Since we're dealing with cyclical graphs, the algorithm also must make sure not to re-label vertices already considered.

-For example, it's very easy to represent graph data as a table in postgres.
+For example, here is the above Figure 1 graph data as a table in SQL.
 The following code creates the same graph as shown in the figure above as a postgres table:

 ```
     create table edge (
         i integer,
-        j integer,
+        j integer
-        v bool default true
         );

     insert into edge (i, j) values